 Given the subject matter, Gareth Edwards was the best choice to direct by exclusion.
-His last picture Godzilla (2014)—a reboot of the titular kaiju—achieved infamy for teasing the titanic monster, as if the camera itself simultaneously revered and was frightened by the creature captured onscreen.
+His last picture Godzilla (2014)—a reboot of the titular kaiju—achieved infamy for teasing the titanic monster, as if the camera itself simultaneously revered and was frightened of the creature captured onscreen.
 Emphasizing scale and size is Edward’s strongest attribute as a director.
 So in a movie with the original Death Star, it seems tonally significant that the filmmaker capture the visual, Star Wars-y metaphors of oppression.
 One shot in particular highlights Edward’s success at this: a Star Destroyer hovering over a city like a boot resting on a throat.

 The film is dedicated to telling its war story in an efficient but nonetheless stumbling manner.
 The beginning and middle acts suffer from a lack of focus, and are instead linked with jarring jump-cuts that leap across swathes of space.
 As such there is minimal characterization due to the pace of the plot.
 The film either rushes through character development or implies it through a carefully placed line of dialogue or two.
 The team of rebels, whom we are supposed to root for, suffer the most from this —the actors must carry their characters to the finish line without much help from the script.
 For instance: Chirrut Imwe (Donnie Yen) and Baze Malbus (Jiang Wen) clearly have a history and perhaps a shared personal grievance against the Empire, but it is not explained visually or verbally in a memorable way; their sudden motivation to join the Rebellion is absent.